Enola Holmes 2: Everything We Know About The Millie Bobby Brown Movie

 Turns out, it was a great idea, with plenty of praise being directed at its story and the acting performances of Millie Bobby Brown and Henry Cavill, becoming, in my eyes, one of the best movies on Netflix.
 Since the release of this hit, it was unclear for some time if there was going to be a sequel, but it’s officially been announced that Enola Holmes’ journey shall continue with a second film.
 Here is everything we know so far about Enola Holmes 2.

+Mark your 2022 TV release schedules, because Enola Holmes 2 is coming to your TV screen very soon!

+According to Deadline, Netflix confirmed that Enola Holmes 2 would be arriving on the platform on November 4, 2022, for all fans to enjoy.
+This is already looking like a fun fall to look forward to now that we get to return to the United Kingdom with Enola.

-Millie Bobby Brown And Henry Cavill Will Return In Enola Holmes 2
+Millie Bobby Brown, Henry Cavill, And More Returned For Enola Holmes 2

 I don’t think it would have been the same if we didn’t have both Millie Bobby Brown and Henry Cavill come back as the titular Enola Holmes and her famous detective brother, Sherlock.
-Luckily, Netflix has already confirmed that for us, saying that both of them will be returning to the sequel.
+Luckily, Netflix has already confirmed that for us, saying that both of them returned for the sequel.

-This comes at the same time as Millie Bobby Brown celebrating the announcement on her Instagram, posting a behind-the-scenes picture of her in costume with the caption “the sequel is afoot,” with Henry Cavill responding not long after.
+This came at the same time that Millie Bobby Brown was celebrating the announcement on her Instagram, posting a behind-the-scenes picture of her in costume with the caption “the sequel is afoot,” with Henry Cavill responding not long after.
+With the latest news and first-look pictures, it’s great to see them back again.

-There hasn’t been any confirmation yet on who else is going to join the new film, including Sam Claflin as Mycroft Holmes or Helena Bonham Carter as Eudoria Holmes.
-But, with the announcement of Enola Holmes 2, I’m sure that within the next few months we’ll get some more information soon.
+According to the Deadline report, several other stars are back for the sequel as well.
+These include Louis Partridge as Tewkesbury, Susan Wokoma as Edith, Adeel Akhtar as Lestrade, and Helena Bonham-Carter returning as the Holmes sibling’s mother.
+It looks to be a packed sequel indeed.

+Enola Holmes 2 Added David Thewlis And Sharon Duncan-Brewster To The Cast

 Enola Holmes 2 Will Also Have The Same Director And Writer